 Work with your own physician to come up with a weight-loss plan that is best for you.
 The following 5-step weight loss plan has brought remarkable, sustainable results for the majority of my overweight patients who were committed to long-term change and healing.

-5 Step Weight Loss Plan
+5-Step Weight Loss Plan

-Making a lot of changes at once can be overwhelming and hard to maintain long-term.
+Making a lot of changes at once can be overwhelming and hard to maintain long term.
 Focus on one of these areas at a time, for a week or even an entire month until you really feel you have formed new habits.

 Step 1: Manage Stress

 Stress in moderation is a natural and healthy response to survive challenging times.
 Chronic stress, however, is unhealthy.
 The grizzly bear is not chasing you 24/7, yet when you are experiencing overwhelming amounts of constant stress, your body thinks it is in non-stop danger.
-Chronic stress can leave you feeling fatigued, devitalized and susceptible to illnesses.
+Chronic stress can leave you feeling fatigued, revitalized, and susceptible to illnesses.
 Chronic stress leads to higher levels of stress hormones that increase belly fat.
 Chronic stress can lead to stress eating and emotional eating increasing your temptation to reach for comfort foods that tend to be processed and unhealthy.
 When you are chronically stressed, your body burns fewer calories too.
 (21)